How to implement AWS Sustainability Pillar principles

 EC2-017 – Desired Instance Type

-This rule allows you to maximize the efficiency of your Amazon EC2 fleet by choosing the most efficient instance types like AWS Graviton-based instances.
+This rule allows you to maximise the efficiency of your Amazon EC2 fleet by choosing the most efficient instance types like AWS Graviton-based instances.

 EBS-007 EBS General Purpose SSD

-This rule allows you to choose the latest generation of SSD-backed EBS volumes optimized for performance and cost.
+This rule allows you to choose the latest generation of SSD-backed EBS volumes optimised for performance and cost.